vannhi/angular-express/README.md

 * Base on [angular-brunch-seed](https://github.com/scotch/angular-brunch-seed)
 * Express server support, update server routes under express folder
 * HTML5Boilerplate html & css are included.
-* CoffeeScript + Stylus + Bootstrap as app languages
+* CoffeeScript + Less + Bootstrap as app languages
 (you can change this to anything you want)
 * Angular framework build in.
 * Express as a backend server include.